 How can you tell if you are salt sensitive?
 There's no easy medical test for salt sensitivity, but if you can, watch out for certain symptoms.
 In general, eating a healthy diet low in processed foods, high in fruits and vegetables, and lots of home-cooked meals, is a safe bet for everyone.

-4. If you don’t add salt in cooking or at the table, your diet will be low salt.
+4. If you don’t add salt in cooking, your diet will be low salt.

 False.
 The majority of sodium intake comes from processed foods, not the amount of salt you add in cooking or at the table.
 And no one needs lots of processed foods in their diet!
 Processed meats, canned soups, tomato and pasta sauces, bouillon, breads, crackers with salted toppings, and just about anything that comes prepared is high in sodium.
 If you do eat processed foods, look for lower-sodium soups and sauces available in many stores.

 5. Watching my salt intake means eating bland food.
-Life’s just not worth it!
+Not worth it!

 False.
 Herbs, spices, garlic, onion, lemon and lime juice, red and black pepper can all add flavor to your dishes so that you don't need to depend totally on salt for flavor.
 Actually, adding salt into your home-cooked meals has a much smaller impact than eating lots of processed and prepared foods, which are much higher in sodium.

 Read more: 11 Popular Nutrition Myths Busted by Science

 6. Hot sauce is a good replacement for added salt in dishes.

 True.
 Some people like to add hot sauce to their food instead of salt on the premise that they ingesting less sodium that way.
 Hot sauces, salsa, ketchup and other similar sauces can add a peppery flavor to your foods, but many of these still contain excess salt.
 Some brands that are lower on the sodium scale are Tabasco, Cholula, and "no-salt added" labeled products.